-Because students spend only a small precentage of their adult lives in formal and organized academic preparation, higher education can only be-at best-an introduction and an incentive to lifelong learning and to intelligent participation in society.
+Because students spend only a small percentage of their adult lives in formal and organized academic preparation, higher education can only be-at best-an introduction and an incentive to lifelong learning and to intelligent participation in society.
 With that in mind the University has sought to provide each student with an opportunity to participate in the following aspects of the learning adventure:

+-Information:

+the raw material for thinking, analysis, reflection

+and discourse

--Information: the raw material for thinking, analysis, reflection and discourse -Methods of Inquiry: a training of the intellect in the varieties of methodology developed in the several discipline categories -Basic Skills: the ability to analyze ideas and data, to relate these to other materials to develop arguments at these to other materials, to develop arguments at once logical and cogent, to reach conclusions, and to present the results of this process with clarity and style in a variety of communicative media a respect for data and unpleasant facts; an appreciation for the arts; tolerance, commitment, a taste for learning; perpetual curiosity and a sensitivity to ethical considerations.
+-Methods of Inquiry:

+a training of the intellect in the varieties of methodology developed in the several discipline categories the ability to analyze ideas and data, to relate these to other materials, to develop arguments at once logical and cogent, to reach conclusions, and to present the results of this process with clarity and style in a variety of communicative media a respect for data and unpleasant facts; an appreciation for the arts; tolerance, commitment, a taste for learning; perpetual curiosity and a sensitivity to ethical considerations.